What is Chicken By-Product Meal in Dog & Cat Food?

 Something you may see within the food ingredients are animal by-products, which are one of the most controversial ingredients in pet food.
 By-products are what’s leftover after the parts intended for human consumption have been removed.
 Chicken by-products are a common ingredient in pet food and can include chicken feet, livers, lungs, brains, etc. When choosing natural pet food, it's important to consider these components and their nutritional value to ensure a balanced diet for your pet.

 What are by-products and what is by-product meal?

 By-products in pet food are non-human-edible animal parts, while by-product meal is the dried and ground version, both providing a potent protein source for pet diets.
 Chicken byproduct meal in cat food are concentrated, ingredients used in pet food formulations for their high protein content and essential nutrients, as well as their super cheap cost for producers.

 What is chicken by-product meal in dog food?

 Unlike chicken meal, which is dried and rendered clean meat, skin, and bone, chicken by-products contain the “less desirable” parts of a chicken that remain after the meat is removed.
 This can include the lungs, spleen, liver, and kidneys.
-The higher quality ingredient is chicken meal, which you can find in all of our chicken pet foods, like our Baked + Saucy Chicken and Sweet Potato dog food.
+The higher quality ingredient is chicken meal, which you can find in all of our natural pet foods, like our Baked + Saucy Chicken and Sweet Potato dog food.